 The written Program of Work should be submitted to the department before the online Application for Candidacy is submitted through UT Direct.

 The process of applying for candidacy takes several weeks; apply for candidacy well before the semester in which you would like to register for dissertation credit.
 Students may not register in a dissertation course until they have officially advanced to candidacy.
+Once a student advances to candidacy, the _99W course must be registered for continuously during the spring and fall terms until the degree is completed.
+Students must register for at least six hours of dissertation before graduating.

 The Graduate Studies Committee (GSC) of the Department of Mechanical Engineering requires that a student pass the qualifying exam and be admitted to candidacy before accumulating 50 credit hours towards their Ph.D. degree (this includes research and seminar hours).
 This rule was adopted to promote a timely completion of the Ph.D. degree consistent with the University's "99 hour" rule.